vxfemboy/python_tools/README.md

 `-t, --target` for your victims IP

-`-s, -spoof` for the gateway IP to spoof
+`-s, --spoof` for the gateway IP to spoof